maurog-sec/coalfire-challenge/README.md

 ## Operational Gap Analysis

 - **Security**:
-- The public security group allows SSH from any IP, which is a significant risk.
-It should be restricted to specific IPs.
 - No mention of encryption for data at rest or in transit beyond the HTTPS listener on the instances.
 - **Monitoring**:
 - There is no monitoring or alerting configuration in the provided code, which could lead to undetected issues.